Rumination as Ritual

 Rumination as Ritual (stylized in all lowercase) is the debut extended play (EP) by English singer-songwriter Alessi Rose.
 It was released on 3 July 2024, by Hunger Records.
-The EP was supported by the release of three singles and one promotional single, and received positive from critics and fans.
+The EP was supported by the release of three singles and one promotional single, and received positive from critics.

 Background

 Following the release of singles "Say Ur Mine" and "Hate This Part", Rose began working on Rumination As Ritual in 2023, developing a set of songs that explored themes of emotional depth, self-reflection, and the complexities of relationships.
 The project was released under Hunger Records on 3 July 2024, marking Rose’s first extended play with the label.
 Rose describes Rumination as Ritual as an outlet for candid emotional expression.
 She blends alt-pop hooks with confessional lyricism.
 Critics later took note that the songs combined raw, personal narratives with polished pop production.

-The EP was preceded by three singles—"Eat Me Alive" (24 January 2024), "Break Me" (4 April 2024), and "Lucy" (8 May 2024)—leading up to the launch.
-A promotional single, “CRUSH!”, dropped alongside the EP on 3 July 2024.
-Each track was accompanied by online promotion, with Rose teasing lyrics and artwork via social media in the weeks before release.
-The EP has since been streamed over 7 million times as of August 2025.
 In a feature with Clash Magazine, Rose characterized the project as “a collection of songs that depict various past events that I have over-analyzed and agonized over in the past year”.
 She further cited The Virgin Suicides as the inspiration of the visuals for the project, praising Sofia Coppola’s unique way of portraying girlhood.

 In interviews, Rose described the EP as an outlet for candid emotional expression, blending alt-pop hooks with confessional lyricism.
 Critics later noted that the songs combined raw, personal narratives with polished pop production.

-In a feature with Clash Magazine, Rose characterized the project as “a collection of songs that depict various past events that I have over-analyzed and agonized over in the past year”.
-She further cited The Virgin Suicides as the inspiration of the visuals for the project, praising Sofia Coppola’s unique way of portraying girlhood.

 Promotion

-In support of the EP, Rose released three singles.
-The first single, "Eat Me Alive" was released on 24 January 2024.
-"Break Me" was released on 4 April 2024, followed by the third single "Lucy" on 8 May 2024.
-Upon release, "Crush!" was released as a single.
+The EP was preceded by three singles—"Eat Me Alive" (24 January 2024), "Break Me" (4 April 2024), and "Lucy" (8 May 2024)—leading up to the launch.
+A promotional single, “Crush!”, dropped alongside the EP on 3 July 2024.
+Each track was accompanied by online promotion, with Rose teasing lyrics and artwork via social media in the weeks before release.

 Before she released the six-track EP on July 3, 2024, she announced her first headlining tour in the United Kingdom after having her own headline show just a month before where she performed Rumination As Ritual in full early.
 Each stop on the tour sold out in a few hours.

-Before the release of the EP, she announced her first headlining tour in the United Kingdom.
-Each stop on the tour sold out in a few hours.
-The tour began in September 2024.